MobsLab/SleepScoringOnline/BCI-Interface.md

 The interface is divided into two main panels: the left panel is focused on delta detection and sound stimulation and the right panel focused on sleep scoring.

 ## Delta detection
+The detection is performed by **_deltaDetection.m_** Matlab function.
-Delta detection is done using PFC deep and PFC sup signals.
+It is done using PFC deep and PFC sup signals.
 After being substracted (PFC deep - PFC sup), the user can apply a filter on the resulting substracted signal or detect on the unfiltered signal.
-Deltas are detected based on two criterion: crossing the threshold set by the user and remaining above the threshold for a duration between the minimum and the maximum duration set by the user.
+Deltas are detected based on three criterions:
+* crossing the threshold
+* remaining above the threshold for a duration between the minimum and the maximum duration
+* Respecting refractory time between 2 detections.
+All these parameters can be set by the user on the Delta Detection panel.
+It is also possible to set multiplicative pre-factors for each PFC deep and PFC sup LFP signals.
+Check Online Simulation page to see how to to compute optimal values for these parameters to enhance the detection precision.
+Check Results page to see how detections results are saved.

 ## Sleep scoring
 Sleep scoring is done using the channels set by the user in the parameters file.
 The user is given the choice of the thresholds.